Kiteboarding spots of Curacao

 If you’d like you can kite for kilometers, to explore the bay and downloop non-stop for more than 1.5km/ 1.1mi.

-You can see the colourful kites before even being able to see the water while driving up and down the sloped landscape, when passing all the agriculture lands towards the Ostrich farm….
+You can see the colourful kites before even being able to see kitesurfing on water while driving up and down the sloped landscape, when passing all the agriculture lands towards the Ostrich farm….

 The ride on the dirt road lasts for about 2 minutes.
 First straight to the water, and after left to the place with the grass mats for the kites.
 At the spot for almost 250m/800ft the winds are side shore, with a downwind possibility to walk out of the water back upwind.

-You might be able to spot sea turtles during kiting.
+You might be able to spot sea turtles during kitesurfing.

 If you would like you can visit the ‘butter-spot’ upwind of the spot, where the water is completely flat, for some nice speed kiting.
 Or for practicing your tricks.